 IWP’s teacher-leaders are seasoned and highly skilled professional developers and consultants.
 All are experienced public school teachers, have been trained in IWP leadership institutes and internships, and are able to offer programs carrying Northeastern Illinois University graduate credit.
 Along with leading professional development programs, the leadership team also guides the policies, planning, conferences, and events of the Project.

 Many other outstanding educators not listed here have been trained in leadership by the IWP and continue to take major roles in their schools and districts.

 Linda Bailey – A retired Chicago elementary teacher, writing program leader, area reading coach and non-profit program director, Linda also worked with the National-Louis U. Center for City Schools, facilitating professional development with teachers in classrooms and leading the monthly mini-conferences.

 Jan Booth – Jan Booth has been a teacher leader with IWP for over 25 years, and currently serves as co-director for the Summer Leadership Institute.
 She retired from the classroom with experience in special, elementary, and gifted education.
 She now serves as adjunct faculty in Concordia University’s literacy department.
 Jan and her husband are active members of the Stage Coach Players theatre in her home town, DeKalb.
 They also enjoy agility training with their four dogs.

 Pat Braun – Pat retired from public school teaching and is now Assistant Professor of Education at Benedictine University at Springfield.
+She is IWP Co-Director for events, along with Debra Gurvitz.
 She and her husband live on Lake Springfield where they boat, fish, and bird watch.
 She enjoys the Springfield area rich with history, art, and outdoor activities and where she encourages elementary education majors to take advantage of the local resources.
-She is Past President of the Illinois Reading Council and will begin a term of Treasurer in the summer of 2015.
+She is Past President of the Illinois Reading Council and begin a term as Treasurer in 2015.